Thayne McCulloh: President of Gonzaga

 In September 2018, Gonzaga University concluded its most ambitious fundraising campaign to date which, when announced in 2015, had a goal of $250 million.
 The total raised was $355.4 million, of which $110 million was dedicated to fund scholarships for students.

-Gonzaga's part in the Catholic sex abuse scandal once again made headlines during McCulloh's term as president, when an investigative report found that priests with histories of sexual abuse were quietly sent to live in a retirement facility on the university campus, shielding them from public awareness.
+Gonzaga's part in the Catholic sex abuse scandal once again made headlines during McCulloh's term as president, when an investigative report found that priests with histories of sexual abuse had been quietly sent to live in a retirement facility on the university campus, shielding them from public awareness.
 McCulloh said he had no knowledge of the campus being used to hide abusive priests, and that he understood why some were incredulous that he could have not known.
 McCulloh established a commission to investigate the university's role and actions, and, in a public letter, said he was horrified by the abuse by priests, and expressed his feelings of "feelings of sadness, disgust and betrayal" upon learning that they had been housed on campus.

-= Leadership during the COVID-19 pandemic
+Response to the COVID-19 Pandemic

-When the COVID-19 pandemic forced the immediate closure of all institutions of learning in the United States in March, 2020, McCulloh quickly moved to create a task force which guided both the short- and long-term response of the university.
-Among other key decisions, Gonzaga did not engage in layoffs or furloughs of its personnel, nor did it reduce benefits or salaries.
-The university-wide planning effort made possible the resumption of in-class instruction for the Fall semester of 2020; the university was one of few higher education institutions in the state to return to in-person as well as hybrid instruction.
+When the COVID-19 pandemic forced the immediate closure of all institutions of learning in the United States in March 2020, McCulloh created a task force to guide the short- and long-term response of the university.
+Gonzaga did not engage in layoffs or furloughs of its personnel, nor did it reduce benefits or salaries.
+The university-wide planning effort made possible the resumption of in-class instruction for the Fall semester of 2020 at a time when the university was one of few higher education institutions in the state to return to in-person as well as hybrid instruction.
 Gonzaga also partnered with local health care organizations to provide access to COVID-19 vaccines in early 2021 and assisted in making them more widely available to the Spokane community.

+The COVID-19 pandemic briefly interrupted, but did not stop, construction of important new campus improvements, both in Spokane and at the university's site in Florence, Italy.
+The 82,000 square foot John and Joan Bollier Family Center for Integrated Science and Engineering, which broke ground in September 2019, was completed in Fall 2021.

+Post-pandemic Period

+The period following the COVID-19 pandemic saw continued positive momentum for Gonzaga.
+Completion of a new, 90,000 square foot facility to house Gonzaga's health education partnership with the University of Washington School of Medicine opened in September, 2022.
+Ground was broken on the first phase of a planned multi-phase housing complex for upper division students; the first of the new residence halls, Mantua Hall, opened in Winter 2025.
+Among other notable academic achievements, the university was approved to shelter a chapter of Phi Beta Kappa, the nation's oldest and most prestigious honor society, in August 2024; the inaugural class of honorees were inducted in April 2025.